radar/guides/make-your-own-gem.md

         'http://rubygems.org/gems/hola'
     end

 Look familiar?
-The gemspec is also Ruby, so you could wrap scripts to generate the file names and bump the version number.
-There are lots of fields the gemspec can contain, to see them all check out the full [reference](/specification-reference).
+The gemspec is also Ruby, so you can wrap scripts to generate the file names and bump the version number.
+There are lots of fields the gemspec can contain.
+To see them all check out the full [reference](/specification-reference).

-Once we have our gemspec, we can build a gem from it.
-We can then install it locally to test it out.
+After you have created a gemspec, you can build a gem from it.
+Then you can install the generated gem locally to test it out.

     % gem build hola.gemspec
     Successfully built RubyGem